Himalayan Yoga Academy

 Ayurvedic Herbs for Liver Health

-In the today world, we have become liver conscious like never before, and this attention towards a healthy liver is well deserved.
-The liver plays a highly important role in the body and is one of the most vital organs which aids in – digestion, filtration and metabolism.
+In today’s world, we have become liver conscious like never before, and this attention towards a healthy liver is well deserved.
+The liver plays a highly important role in the body and is one of the most vital organs that aids in digestion, filtration, and metabolism.
 The organ endlessly detoxifies and filters the blood to help in maintaining overall functioning.

 1. Guduchi or Giloy (Tinospora cordifolia)